-For places of public accommodation, governed by Title III of the Americans with Disabilities Act - including, among other facilities, retail stores, restaurants/ bars, places of lodging, stadiums and arenas, academic institutions, and hospitals and other health care facilities - the law's 25th anni-
+For places of public accommodation, governed by Title III of the Americans with Disabilities Act ("ADA")-including, among other facilities, retail stores, restaurants/bars, places of lodging, stadiums and arenas, academic institutions, and hospitals and other health care facilities-this exercise is of particular importance.

-The U.S. Department of Justice, charged with regulating Title III, is expected to make some sort of "splash" by advancing or finalizing regulations affecting a variety of industries and/or announcing new important settlement agreements.
-Additionally, it would be reasonable to expect advocacy groups and plaintiffs - buoyed by these looming developments and emboldened by the 25th anniversary - to continue the path followed during the previous year, aggressively pursuing an expansive interpretation of Title III in "cooperative" agreements and litigation.
+While 2014 was certainly a noteworthy year under Title III of the ADA ("Title III"), July 26, 2015, will mark the 25th anniversary of the ADA ("25th Anniversary"), an event that will almost certainly be celebrated with significant developments impacting the scope of Title III's coverage.
+The U.S. Department of Justice ("DOJ"), charged with regulating Title III, is expected to advance and finalize regulations affecting a variety of industries, including those discussed in greater detail below.
+Additionally, it would be reasonable to expect advocacy groups and plaintiffs-buoyed by these looming developments and emboldened by the 25th Anniversary-to continue the path followed over the past year, aggressively pursuing an expansive interpretation of Title III in "cooperative" agreements and litigation.

-Contemplating what lies ahead is best done in tandem with an eye towards the recent past.
-The year 2014 saw a variety of developments under Title III, some of which targeted specific industries (including retail, hospitality, sports/entertainment and health care), while others had potentially broader implications arguably impacting any entity covered by Title III.
-This column will highlight five recent developments and future trends under Title III that places of public accommodation should keep their eyes on going forward: website accessibility, accessible point-of-sale devices and other touchscreen technology; movie theater captioning and audio (narrative) description; the availability of sign language interpreters at health care facilities; and "drive-by" design and construction lawsuits.
+Contemplating what lies ahead is best done in tandem with an eye towards the year that was.
+The year 2014 saw a variety of developments under Title III, some of which targeted specific industries (including retail, hospitality, sports/entertainment, and health care), while others had potentially broader implications arguably impacting any entity covered by Title III.
+This Take 5 will highlight five recent developments and future trends under Title III that places of public accommodation should keep their eyes on in 2015: